1985 | 64 minutes | Color | 16mm/DVD | Subtitled | Order No. 99060

 - San Francisco Film Festival, Golden Gate Award

 Susana Blaustein has been working in film since 1980.
-She is best known for her Academy Award nominated film which she co-directed and produced with Lourdes Portillo, LAS MADRES: THE MOTHERS OF PLAZA DE MAYO, about the courageous struggle of Argentine women who were seeking to find their "disappeared children".
-She also co-produced and directed the award winning film LA OFRENDA: THE DAYS OF THE DEAD about the Mexican holiday celebrating and honoring the dead.
-She also directed an autobiographical film Susana about being a Latin woman growing up in a conservative and repressive environment.
-Her latest project, OLD LOVE DIES HARD, explores love as a healing power in order to bring a message of hope and is currently in pre-production.
-(8/14)
+She is best known for her Academy Award nominated film LAS MADRES: THE MOTHERS OF PLAZA DE MAYO, co-directed and produced with Lourdes Portillo, about the courageous struggle of Argentine women seeking to find their "disappeared" sons and daughters.
+She also directed the award winning film LA OFRENDA: THE DAYS OF THE DEAD about the Mexican holiday celebrating and honoring the dead, SUSANA, about growing up in a conservative and repressive environment and MY HOME, MY PRISON, based on the autobiography of Palestinian journalist Raymonda Tawil.
+(01/20)

 Mexico-born and Chicana identified, Lourdes Portillo is a writer / director / producer of films focused on the search for Latino identity.
 She has worked in a richly varied range of forms, from television documentary to satirical video-film collage.